What Is Bile Duct Cancer?

 Nearly all bile duct cancers are called cholangiocarcinomas.
 Most of these are adenocarcinomas, which are cancers that start in glandular cells.
 Bile duct adenocarcinomas develop from the mucous gland cells that line the inside of the duct.

 Other types of bile duct cancers are much less common.
 These include sarcomas, lymphomas, and small cell cancers.
-This document does not discuss these other types of bile duct cancer.
+The information here does not cover these other types of bile duct cancer.

-The rest of this document refers only to cholangiocarcinomas.
+The rest of this information refers only to cholangiocarcinomas.

 Benign bile duct tumors